 In the Early Years Foundation Stage history is taught within the area of learning ‘Understanding the World’.
 The children learn about the passage of time related to their own lives and experiences, and are able to sequence simple pictures and events.
-They also enjoy learning about famous people such as Neil Armstrong and Beatrix Potter.
-In Year 1 and Year 2 it is taught each week through a topic-based approach.
+In Year 1 and Year 2 it is taught each week through a topic based approach.
 The children learn about a variety of people and events which are displayed on their classroom timelines.

 Year 2 topics:

 - The Great Fire of London

 - Victorian Seasides

 - The Gunpowder Plot

 All the children in the school take part in drama re-enactments, assemblies, themed days, have visitors in to school to support topics and go on educational visits.

 We are passionate about making history an exciting, colourful and accessible subject for all the children at Widcombe Infant School so they will continue to learn about and enjoy history throughout their lives.